microsoft/dotnet/Documentation/compatibility/non-pooled-sql-connections-will-leak-memory-if-not-explicitly-disposed.md

 ### Recommended Action

 This issue is fixed in a .NET Framework 4.5 servicing update.
-Please update the .NET Framework 4.5, or upgrade to .NET Framework 4.5.1 or later, to fix this issue.
+Update the .NET Framework 4.5, or upgrade to .NET Framework 4.5.1 or later, to fix this issue.
 Alternatively, this issue may be avoided by using the
 <xref:System.Data.SqlClient.SqlConnection?displayProperty=name> in a 'using'